Orange-Cyberdefense/GOAD/docs/install_with_oci.md

 ![Architecture](./img/OCI_architecture.png)

 > **Warning**
-> LLMNR, NBTNS and other poisoning network attacks will not work in azure environment.
+> LLMNR, NBTNS and other poisoning network attacks will not work in OCI environment.
 > Only network coerce attacks will work.

 ## Prerequisites